nielsberglund/nielsblogsource/content/_drafts/building-an-event-management-system-with-claude-code-part-9---autonomous-implementation-letting-claude-code-loose.md

 **⏱️ Import Duration: 151.210 seconds (~2.5 minutes)**

-This was the most complex test due to fuzzy matching, and the performance suffered due to the computational complexity of fuzzy matching session titles and creating duplicate ratings for multi-speaker sessions.
+This was the most complex test due to fuzzy matching, and performance suffered from the computational complexity of fuzzy matching session titles and the creation of duplicate ratings for multi-speaker sessions.
 That is something to keep in mind for large datasets.

 - ✅ **Evaluation records processed**: 199
 - ✅ **Ratings created**: 223 (includes duplicates for multi-speaker sessions)